tilburgsciencehub/website/content/building-blocks/share-your-results-and-project/data-reporting/regression-analysis.md

 ---

 ## Overview
-XXX
+In the social sciences regresion analysis is a popular tool to estimate relationships between a dependent variable and one or more dependent variables.
+It is a way to find trends in data, quantify the impact of input variables, and make predictions for unseen data.
+In this building block, we illustrate how to estimate a model, identify outliers, plot a trend line, make predictions, and export the results in a format suitable for a paper.

 ## Code

 ### Estimate Model
 Linear regression (`lm`) is suitable for a response variable that is numeric.
-For logical values (e.g., did a customer churn: yes/no), you can estimate a logistic regression model (`glm`).
+For logical values (e.g., did a customer churn: yes/no), you need to estimate a logistic regression model (`glm`).
 The code sample below estimates a model, checks the model assumptions, and shows the regression coefficients.

 * Model transformations can be incorporated into the formula, for example: `formula = log(y) ~ I(x^2)`.
 * The coefficients (`coefficients(mdl)`), predictions for the original data set (`fitted(mdl)`), and residuals (`residuals(mdl)`) can be directly derived from the model object.